The home and other buildings on Chad Daybell's former property have been demolished - East Idaho News

 Getting your Trinity Audio player ready ...

-SJ Healing Crossroads, a local nonprofit group, took ownership of the 3.75-acre lot at 202 North 1900 East earlier this month.
-Plans to demolish the property were immediately put in place.
+SJ Healing Crossroads, a local nonprofit organization, took ownership of the 3.75-acre lot at 202 North 1900 East last month.
+Plans to remove the house, a shed and other buildings on the property were immediately put in place.

 excavation5